Daksh-chhabra/Chess-Mate-1/README.md

 - 🧮 Summary box showing player ratings, ACPL, accuracy, and move quality counts
 - ⬅️➡️ Navigate through move list with evaluation bar and arrow guidance
 - 🛠️ Fully frontend-backend integrated with Stockfish running on the user Browser
 - Using Web Assembly computation completely Client side
+- completely Responsive for Mobile use

 ---